-John Shuman is recognized for his long history of technical leadership and innovation with customers and his work building a community program of mainframe architects.
-John is a published author and speaker in areas of storage, capacity planning, and hardware architecture for IBM Z systems.
-He was selected to be part of the inaugural class of Kyndryl Distinguished Engineers, leading innovators who are shaping the future of Kyndryl and driving change in the industry.
+Hervé Durand has been recognized for his strategic leadership and technical capabilities on private and hybrid cloud environments with deep expertise in infrastructure skills.
+Hervé was selected to be part of the inaugural class of Kyndryl Distinguished Engineers, leading innovators who are shaping the future of Kyndryl and driving change in the industry.

 If you are at a dinner party, how do you describe what you do every day for work?

 The day-to-day rhythm of my job has me working with enterprises across our big and connected global economy, and I help lead Kyndryl’s expert teams that keep up-to-date all the technologies these important institutions rely upon.